-In addition, the NFSA sampled rainbow trout at marine sites to increase the number of samples from this species as well as rainbow trout in freshwater sites from Innlandet county and brown trout (Salmo trutta) from sites in the most southern part of Norway.
-A small number of samples from lumpfish (Cyclopterus lumpus) and ballan wrasse (Labrus bergylta) used as cleaner fish for biological delousing farmed salmonids were also examined.
-The number of samples that were analysed for IHNV and VHSV as well as the number of sites from where the samples originated are outlined for each species in Table 1.
-The geographical location of the sites are displayed in Figure 1.
+In addition, the NFSA sampled rainbow trout at freshwater sites in Innlandet County and brown trout (Salmo trutta) from sites in the southeast of Norway exclusively for the surveillance programme.
+Furthermore, samples from wild pink salmon (Oncorhynchus gorbuscha) from six rivers in county Finnmark in the north of Norway and a small number of samples from lumpfish (Cyclopterus lumpus), used as cleaner fish for biological delousing farmed salmonids, were included.
+The number of samples that were analysed for IHNV and VHSV, as well as the number of sites from where the samples originated, are outlined for each species in Table 1.
+The geographical location of the sites are shown in Figure 1.